lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Pair END Data with Fulltext for Topic Modeling

 While END’s primary focus is metadata, we are also in the preliminary stages of a fulltext initiative for the CBAF novels digitized by Penn Libraries and available through Print at Penn.
 We have created fulltext files for each of these texts using OCR; cleanup work is ongoing, both computationally and through hand-correcting.
 The fulltext is available in our digital-collection repostiory.
 We have also worked with Penn Libraries' Digital Humanities Specialist Scott Enderle to experiment with topic modeling of this fulltext combined with END metadata.
 Work-in-progress can be found in our earlynovels-topic-model repository, and Scott's enhanced Topic Modeling Tool, which enables pairing fulltext with metadata, can be found here.

+## these are all databases ##

+The primary methodological challenge to the questions I would like to pose is the standard makeup of these academic resources: self-contained databases, which are searchable for individual materials but not queryable for overall statistics.
+(I'd love to know the distribution-by-year of everything in the databases as a whole, but that may be beyond my scope.)

+What I'm trying to do, essentially, is to forcibly "join" all of those databases -- the ESTC is my best bet so far, it looks like, for unique keys.

+A true "standard" is probably both unfeasible and undesirable.
+So what can be usefully done with things that follow different standards?
+I think the answer might be OpenRefine, which I haven't seen extolled enough.